-- If your female dog comes into Oestrum (a “bitch in season”), you should stay AWAY from training for up to 3 weeks or until the season is finished.
+- If your female dog comes into Oestrum (a “bitch in season”), you should stay away from training for up to 3 weeks or until the season is finished.

 - You must keep your dog on a leash at all times, unless you are asked to remove the leash by your Instructor.
 If asked to replace the leash, you should do so immediately.

-- ALL dogs should be under effective control at ALL times.
+- ALL dogs should be under effective control at all times.

 - Classes commence at 9.45am.
-Please ensure you arrive at the grounds early, so you are able to start ON TIME, not late or half-way through the lesson.
+Please ensure you arrive at the grounds early, so you are able to start on time, not late or half-way through the lesson.
 Your late arrival often disturbs other class members and their dogs, and is not fair to your fellow Club members.

 - You should wear comfortable clothing and fully-enclosed shoes.
 No thongs, slip-ons, backless sandals or bare feet.
 No dresses or long coats.
 We are not anti-fashion, but have found that loose and noisy attire tends to distract the dog.
-May we suggest slacks, jeans or shorts, with a jumper, T-shirt, halter top or windcheater?
+May we suggest slacks, jeans or shorts, with a jumper, T-shirt, or windcheater?
 Lace-up shoes or runners are ideal.

 - NO SMOKING during the class.
 It’s only one hour long, and you should be able to go this long without need to put tobacco in your mouth!